 “This place is obviously haunted,” admitted Triffen.
-“By the old ladies dead daughter. “ A long silence followed.
+“By the old lady’s dead daughter. “ A long silence followed.
 “She used to have séances a long time ago, was into psychics, and was a real nutcase about it!”

 In a split second, some pulled out their guns and walked around the room, looking for any places to hide, or secret passageways.
 “Now we have a ghost armed with a gun,” Carrie prattled on.
 “We misplaced it.
-They all come up with good excuses, but still, the gun and ghost is not found.”
+They all come up with good excuses, but still, the gun and ghost are not found.”

 Eventually, they came to the conclusion that they should use some of the money to buy shovels and bury the dead gangster in the yard.
-Triffen, however, asserted the ground was hard in the back yard, but the group insisted otherwise.
+Triffen, however, asserted the ground was hard in the backyard, but the group insisted otherwise.
 Suddenly they heard another knock at the door.
 “It’s the cops,” Malone suspected.
 “Some snooping neighbor.”

 Triffen looked to the gathering.
 Another knock hit the door.
 With anxious looks, they scrambled down the steps and threw open the door.
 To add to their surprise, an innocent child leaped back at the site of people with guns.
 He was about to run when one of the college students seized him.
 “Wait a minute, kid,” yelped one of the students.
 A sea of hands searched the child for good, only finding a leather bag filled with chocolates.
 “Kid, you are not a girl guide or scout?
 Are you?”